jsohlendorff/continuous_time_LTMLE/article.typ

     hat(Psi)_n - Psi_tau^(g, K_(n c)) (P) = (bb(P)_n - P) phi_tau^(*, K_(n c)) (dot; P) + o_P (n^(-1/2)),
 $ <eq:adaptive>
 where $phi_tau^(*, k^*) (dot; P)$ is the efficient influence function for the target parameter $Psi_tau^(g, k^*) (P)$.
+Here we use the term data-adaptive target parameter and data-adaptive inference in the sense of @hubbard2016statistical.
-A result like this may be shown using empirical process conditions as demonstrated in Theorem 3 of @hubbard2016statistical.
+//A result like this may be shown using empirical process conditions
+//as demonstrated in //Theorem 3 of @hubbard2016statistical.
 Then as @thm:adaptive shows, we actually obtain inference for the original parameter of interest if the total number of events is bounded.